cysouw/diathesis/text/c02_case.md

 ### [ N | – ] Nominative drop {#sec:case-nominative-drop}

 In German, the nominative constituent shows agreement with the verb.
 It is typically not possible to have a sentence without this nominative constituent.
 For the few verbs that allow the nominative to be absent, a dummy pronoun *es* has to be inserted (see Section X for more details on this pronoun).
 For weather verbs like *regnen* 'to rain' it is arguably not a nominative that is dropped, but a nominative that is optionally added.
 I will discuss these two situation separately, although there is no overt grammatical distinction between a verb that allows for an optional nominative drop or an optional nominative addition (see [@sec:case-nominative-addition] for the nominative addition).
-For some intransitive 'dispersion' verbs like *stinken* 'to stink' [@Next a] it is possible to leave out the origin of the dispersion [@Next b] to indicate the effect without knowledge of the cause.
+For some intransitive 'dispersion' verbs like *stinken* 'to stink' [@next a] it is possible to leave out the origin of the dispersion [@next b] to indicate the effect without knowledge of the cause.

 :::ex
 a.
 Der Müll stinkt.